-Colorado man freed early from prison, then ICE detains him
+Rene Lima-Marin pardoned, still held by ICE

 Mistakenly freed

+Lima-Marin is married with two children -- one in elementary school, the other in middle school, his lawyers said Thursday.

+He came to the United States when he was 1 year old as part of the Mariel boatlift, the lawyers said.

-Rene Lima-Marin was sentenced to 98 years for robbing two video stores in 1998.
+Lima-Marin was sentenced to 98 years for robbing two video stores in 1998.

-He was mistakenly released in 2008, but was rearrested in 2014, when authorities realized the error.
+In 2008, he was mistakenly released because of a paperwork error that said his sentences were to be served concurrently, instead of consecutively.
+He was rearrested in 2014, when authorities realized the mistake.

-In the six years he was free, he found a job, got married, started a family, and purchased a home, said his attorney Kimberly Diego.
+In the six years he was free, he found a job, got married, started a family, and bought a home, said one of his lawyers, Kimberly Diego.
 "His case was unique in that sense," she said.
 "Not all people who are rehabilitated behave that way."

-In a 165-page decision, Arapahoe County District Court Judge Carlos Samour Jr. said he deserved to be free.
+In a 165-page decision this week, Arapahoe County District Court Judge Carlos Samour Jr. ordered him to be released from prison.

 "It would be utterly unjust to compel Lima-Marin, at this juncture, to serve the rest of his extremely long sentence," he wrote.